 All the fun Dallas Halloween Events being scheduled makes me excited about Fall, and October is one of my favorite months!
 It’s starting to get cooler in Dallas, finally…..and Halloween is just around the corner.
 Are you looking for Dallas Family Activities and some Halloween inspiration?
 All treats, no tricks my Dallas friends!

 One of the great aspects of living in a big city like Dallas is, there’s always something fun to do!!!
 And Halloween and fun go tother like candy and corn!
 (See what I did there.)
 Here’s some of my favorite Dallas Family Activities during the Fall!

 The Dallas Arboretum and Botanical Garden

 Guests can also visit A Tasteful Place, a 3.5-acre food, herb and vegetable garden.
 Weekly activities include free Monday cooking demonstrations with Dallas College Cooks along with other cooking, floral and horticulture demonstrations.
-Each weekend features live bands playing in the afternoon.

 The Dallas Farmer’s Market

 Celebrating Halloween at the Dallas Farmer’s Market is all treats, no tricks!
 This is truly a win-win for any parent or grandparent.
 Need to scoop up pansies and kale for your fall and winter landscaping projects?
 Grab some local goods from the Dallas Farmers Market while also giving your kids or grandkids a fun Halloween experience.
 There’s also great shopping, as I detailed in this post.